Staff Guide: This is a quick guide to finding and preparing your courses for the next academic year, including a new course checklist.

 - Add all assessments to their own assessments area

-- Consistent structure for weekly content.
+- Keep a consistent structure for weekly content.
 For example:

 - Recap of previous week